chenkie/fem-instructors-api/README.md

 This is a Hapi.js API built specifically for my Getting Started with Hapi.js workshop at Front End Masters.
 There are several branches, each of which corresponds to a module in the worshop.
 Each module has two branches associated with it: one to act as a starting point (with minimal code toward the solution) and another to show the solution.

+## Accompanying Angular App

+The aim of the workshop is to show how to build a data API for a single page application.
+To use this API from a demo Angular application, see the [Front End Masters Instructors App](https://github.com/chenkie/fem-instructors-app).

 ## Running the API

 To get started, clone the repo.